pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 - it increases the semantic scope of the data processed by pandas
 - the use of a complementary type avoids having to modify the pandas data model

+### Is this only useful for pandas ?
+- the JSON-TAB format is applicable to tabular data and multi-dimensional data.
+- this JSON interface can therefore be used for any application using tabular or multi-dimensional data.
+This would allow for example reversible data exchanges between pandas - DataFrame and Xarray - DataArray (Xarray issue under construction) [see example DataFrame / DataArray](https://nbviewer.org/github/loco-philippe/NTV/blob/main/example/example_pandas.ipynb#Multidimensional-data).

 ## Description